-You have rights under the Fair Debt Collection Practices Act
+The Fair Debt Collection Practices Act protects consumers

 - Identify themselves during every communication

-- Notify the consumer of their right to dispute the debt
+- Notify consumers that information gained during the call will be used to collect their debt and of their right to dispute the debt

 - Provide verification of the debt